Skip to content

 ) -> tuple[bool, str]

-Detect potential penetration attempts in the request.
+Detect potential penetration attempts in the request using the enhanced Detection Engine.

-Returns a tuple where: - First element is a boolean: True if a potential attack is detected, False otherwise - Second element is a string with details about what triggered the detection, or empty string if no attack detected
+• Second element is a string with details about what triggered the detection, or empty string if no attack detected

 Example usage: